 Lincoln Family Dentists

-Sometimes accidents happen – teeth crack, you all of the sudden have tooth pain, your denture breaks, etc. No one is expecting for these things to happen, which means the likely hood of it is happening during regular business hours every time for every person is just unrealistic.
+Sometimes accidents happen – teeth crack, you all of the sudden have tooth discomfort, your denture breaks, etc. No one is expecting for these things to happen, which means the likelihood of it is happening during regular business hours every time for every person is just unrealistic.

 A toothache may start out minor, but quickly escalate as the day or evening progresses.
 It may be easy to put things off, but it is important to contact your dentist as soon as possible before the problem escalates.
 Lincoln Family Dentistry has an emergency dentist for Lincoln, Nebraska area.
 With an emergency number as well as extended and certain Saturday hours, we would be glad to help.

 What to do can vary somewhat on what the emergency is.
 We will discuss below and in the weeks to come, different dental emergencies, how to handle them, and what to expect from the potential treatment of that problem.
 Taking care of your teeth is of the utmost importance, so if you believe you are experiencing a dental emergency, contact your Lincoln Family Dentistry emergency dentist.

 Types of Dental Emergencies: